Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-The second term on the right-hand side of Eq.~(\ref{eq:EQ0018}) takes account of the floating of the BLS.
-This contribution depends on how well the absolute normalisation of the $j$-th data set is known.
-For a poorly-known absolute normalisation, $\delta z_j$ is large and the resulting contribution of the floating of the data set is small; the opposite is true in case of a well-known absolute normalisation.
-Evidently, the `best' reproduction of the $j$-th data set is achieved when, by varying $z_j$, the function $\chi^2_j (z_j)$ is minimised, resulting in the condition
+The second term on the right-hand side of Eq.~(\ref{eq:EQ010}) takes account of the rescaling of the BLS.
+This contribution depends on how well the absolute normalisation of the dataset is known: if it is poorly known, $\delta z_j$ is large and the resulting contribution from the rescaling of the dataset is small; the opposite is true for a well-known absolute normalisation.
+Evidently, the `best' reproduction of the dataset is achieved when, by varying $z_j$, the function $\chi^2_j (z_j)$ is minimised, resulting in the condition

 The solution of this equation is